spacing spacing spacing

 Your “Thorn in the Flesh”

 So, what is your thorn in the flesh?
 It is some emotional trauma from your past.
 You might even be aware of it, at least intellectually.
-You might even think that you are over it.
-But you are self-deceived.
+Even if you believe that you are over it, you are self-deceived.
 Yes, you are self-deceived—and the continued emotional pain from your embedded thorn proves it.
-Your addiction to smoking is not the thorn; the destructive self-hatred of smoking is a symptom of the thorn’s continued presence within your flesh.
+Your addiction to smoking is not the thorn; the destructive self-hatred behind your desire for smoking is a symptom of the thorn’s continued presence within your flesh.

 Confession will be of no use to you as long as you fail to confess the real sin.
 Endeavor, therefore, to scrutinize your life and find the real emotional trauma that you have been hiding from yourself all your life.
-Most likely you will find that, just like Saint Paul, your self-deception is all a matter of intellectualism and pride—especially the pride of wanting revenge on those who hurt you.
+Most likely you will find that your self-deception is all a matter of intellectualism and pride—especially the pride of wanting revenge on those who hurt you.

 And don’t be deceived.
 You will tell yourself that because you attend daily Mass, pray your Rosary, and go to Confession regularly, you have progressed spiritually beyond the desire for revenge.
 But you aren’t as advanced spiritually as you think, and you aren’t past revenge, because even self-destruction is a cunning, unconscious way to hurt those who hurt you.
 By throwing your disability in their faces, you get the satisfaction of saying, “Look at what you made me do to myself!”